cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 fetching data from websites and data organization.
 It can import data from CSV, TSV, Excel, XML etc. It is written in Java.
 It works with data in tabular format like in relational data.
 The tool has a user interface that is available to be downloaded.

-"Once you get used to which commands do what, this is a powerful tool for data manipulation and analysis that strikes a good balance between functionality and ease of use" [@hid-sp18-417-openrefine].
+> ``Once you get used to which commands do what, this is a powerful
+> tool for data manipulation and analysis that strikes a good balance
+> between functionality and ease of use'' [@hid-sp18-417-openrefine].

 openVZ
 ======